Sina-Emami/Hanoi-tower-GUI-CPP/README.md

 <h3>Brief look at the code execution</h3>

-After inserting the number of
+After inserting the number of disks:
 </br>

 ![when it start](img/stater.png)